timoast/Arabidopsis-TE-variants/ProcessingCode/README.md

 ## Code for processing raw data into processed datasets.

 ### TE variant processing
-**classify_te_absence.R**: Classify TE variants as being either due to the deletion of a common TE, or the insertion of a new TE.
+**process_TEPAV_data.R**: Classify TE variants as being either due to the deletion of a common TE, or the insertion of a new TE.
+Add in SNP association data.
 **split_true_deletions.sh**:  Create separate files for TE insertions and TE deletions.

 ### Gene feature intersections with TE variants